juliedartois/juliedartois/README.md

 ### Hi, I'm Julie 👋

-I'm currently learning programming in 19 School in Belgium, it is part of the 42 Network !
+I'm currently learning programming in 19 (42 Network) !

 <!--
 **juliedartois/juliedartois** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.